-In fall 2019 and spring 2020, MSU mechanical engineering faculty incorporated the Emerge with Rubin online program, a comprehensive platform that guides students to write effective emails and documents like reports, summaries and strategic plans.
+In fall 2019 and spring 2020, MSU mechanical engineering faculty incorporated the Emerge online program, a comprehensive platform that guides students to write effective emails and documents like reports, summaries and strategic plans.

 The program also covers phone etiquette and how to hold meaningful face-to-face networking conversations.
 The communication examples are found inside Wait, How Do I Write This Email? (pictured above), an ebook of 100+ writing/speaking templates provided to each student.

 Dr. Ron Averill, MSU associate professor and associate chair for the mechanical engineering undergraduate program, learned of Rubin Education during the 2019 ASEE Annual Conference in Tampa.

 Dr. Averill saw an opportunity to supplement MSU mechanical engineering instruction with best practices for communicating with colleagues and clients.
 That’s how an engineering exercise on pressure vessels doubled as a chance for students to explain their efforts to a supervisor via email (just like in the real world).

 What’s more, the Rubin Education material allows MSU to address two relevant ABET student outcomes:

 - an ability to communicate effectively with a range of audiences